Monday, October 31, 2011 at 10:12 AM

 So let’s spread the wealth around!
 This is unifying and galvanizing demand the Wall Street protesters should be making of (now president) Obama.

 NOTE: Bernie Madoff had nothing to do with the banking crisis.
 His, like Rajaratnam’s, was a different kind of Wall Street scheme.

 Here is what I wrote a few years ago when the Israelis struck a deal with the Palestinians which called for Israel to release 199 Palestinian prisoners in return for two dead Israeli soldiers:

-Such deals reflect the relative value Israelis place on their soldiers versus Arab soldiers that is untenable.
+Such deals reflect the value Israeli leaders place on the lives of Israelis relative to Palestinians that is simply untenable.
 After all, it would seem more than fair to exchange one “high-value” Palestinian prisoner for two (dead) Israelis…

 (To Israel, 1 dead Israeli is worth 100 living Palestinians, The iPINIONS Journal, July 17, 2008)

 This is why I am not at all surprised by reports this week that the Israelis have just struck another deal with the Palestinians which calls for Israel to release 1000 Palestinian prisoners in return for one (still living) Israeli soldier, Gilad Shalit – whom the Palestinians captured notoriously five years ago when he was only 19.
 Frankly, the only thing noteworthy about this development is the inflationary value for Israeli soldiers this latest deal reflects.